-A parent may update contact information by visiting their students home campus.
+A parent may update contact information by contacting the campus

 Automated Emergency Communications

 The district will rely on contact information on file with the district to communicate with parents in an emergency situation, which may include real-time or automated messages.
 An emergency situation may include early dismissal, delayed opening, or restricted access to the campus due to severe weather, another emergency, or a security threat.
 It is crucial to notify your child's school when a phone number changes.